iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Gradient Descend, Smoothness.md

 > $$
 > Solve this mini minimization problem by changing $y$ resulting in monotonic decrease of the objective function, with an $\beta$ that is strictly larger than the smoothness constant of $f$.

-Which is the RHS of the $\beta$ smoothness inequality from [[Beta Smoothness]].
+Which is the RHS of the $\beta$ smoothness inequality from [Beta Smoothness](../Basic%20Convexity/Beta%20Smoothness.md).
 Now, our task is to look for the unique minimizer for this quadratic term, we could do it with completing the square, or we can just take the gradient wrt $y$ and then solve for $y$ when gradient is zero.

 Facts:
 * Function value at $x$ matches with $m_x(y)$